B0-B/prology/README.md

 <br>

-## Text to Speach
+## Built-In Text to Speech Synthesis

 Bring your logger to life by one single bool flag
 ```python
 log.note('I am alive!', speak=True)
 ```
 and listen to the voice of your logger.
-A useful option for alerting, informing or speach software development.
+A useful option for alerting, informing or speech synth. development.

 <br><br>